andrewQwer/HappyToothPages/README.md

       <p>We may display, include or make available third-party content (including data, information, applications and
         other products services) or provide links to third-party websites or services ("Third- Party Services").</p>
       <p>You acknowledge and agree that
-        Ticko: Brush Time shall not be responsible for any Third-Party Services, including their accuracy, completeness, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect thereof.
+        Ticko: Toothbrushing Timer shall not be responsible for any Third-Party Services, including their accuracy, completeness, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect thereof.
-        Ticko: Brush Time does not assume and shall not have any liability or responsibility to you or any other person or entity for any Third-Party Services.
+        Ticko: Toothbrushing Timer does not assume and shall not have any liability or responsibility to you or any other person or entity for any Third-Party Services.
       </p>
       <p>Third-Party Services and links thereto are provided solely as a convenience to you and you access and use them